Updated January 2023

-1. Understand what a Medical Office Administrator does
+1. learn what a Medical Office Assistant really does

 Your first step?
-Make sure you have an accurate description of what a medical office administrator (MOA) does, including daily tasks and important skills.
+Make sure you have an accurate description of what a medical office assistant (MOA) does, including daily tasks and important skills.

 However, there are primary duties you can expect to perform in most health office environments.
 These include:

-If you look at job postings for medical office administrators, you will see the following skills highlighted every time:
+If you look at job postings for medical office assistants, you will see the following skills highlighted every time:

-- able to work in a fast-paced setting
+- Ability to work in a fast-paced setting

-2. Research demand for Medical office administrators where you live
+2. Research demand for Medical office assistants where you live

 Knowing who is hiring the most MOAs (hospitals, clinics, long-term care facilities?) will help you set realistic goals for your first job after school.

 Start by checking out the Government of Canada Job Bank.
-They post employment reports for thousands of occupations, all across the country.
-Here's a look at the most recent report for Medical Office Administrators in the Toronto region.
+They post employment reports for thousands of occupations all across the country.

 We also recommend looking at local job websites, like Indeed, Workopolis, Simply Hired, and Glassdoor.
 Do a search for "medical office administrator" or "medical office assistant" and see how many job postings there are in your city.